Y-Shcheholskyy/graalpy.github.io/docs/reference/Interoperability.md

 layout: reference
 title: Interoperability
 permalink: /reference/interoperability/
+link_title: Interoperability with Other Languages
+title: Interoperability with Other Languages
 ---

+# Interoperability with Other Languages

 The best way to embed GraalPy is to use the [GraalVM SDK Polyglot API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html).

 <h4>Table of Contents</h4>